jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 # Duplicate handling consultation

-Following Router's introduction of basic duplicate handling options (in May 2021) we are considering adding a more sophisticated filter mechanism which provides additional granularity.
+Following Router's introduction of basic duplicate handling options (in May 2021) we are considering adding a more sophisticated filter mechanism which provides additional options.

 ### Current options:
 1. No duplicates from secondary sources (Crossref, PubMed, EMPC)